Achievements that Improve Futures

 We want happiness; we want joy.
-These wants are natural; with a reality based approach, we can increase joys.
-I suppose most should enjoy life a little more.
-We tend to get stuck in the hubbub of living; we ruminate on difficulties and focusing on unfulfilled dreams.
-We contemplate the pleasures of having more but neglect the work required, focusing on the end but avoiding the treacherous paths directly in front of us.
+These wants are natural.
+I suppose most could enjoy life a little more.
+The joys tend to get stuck in the hubbub of living; we ruminate on difficulties and entertain dreams that never arrive.
+We contemplate the pleasures of having more but neglect the necessary work required, focusing on the end but avoiding the treacherous paths directly in front of us.
 A happier life may demand a few adjustments, breaking free of the disappointing cycles we currently are swept up in. we need effective planning and achievable goals.

 Perhaps J.K.
 Rowling was addressing this when she wrote, “It does not do to dwell on dreams and forget to live.”

 I spent several years training clients at a local gym—my hobby job.
-I discovered many have incredibly high goals: I want to run a marathon; I want to lose one hundred pounds; I want six-pack abs.
-These are laudable goals, achievable by most; but require intense and consistent work.
-I noticed the needed work often was not considered when making the goal.
-Attention was focused on the final attainment and the joys the svelte new body would bring, giddy in the thought of how grand life would be one-hundred pounds lighter.
-I’m in Vegas this week for a class.
-Last night on the plane, my mind wandered to winning a jackpot.
-The thought expanded to how I would spend the money, cut back on overtime, and enjoy a more financially secure life.
-The thoughts were quite pleasurable.
-As of today, I haven’t yet entered a casino.
-The dream, while pleasurable, was unrealistic.
+I listened to many incredibly high goals: I want to run a marathon; I want to lose one hundred pounds; I want six-pack abs.
+These are laudable goals, achievable by most.
+But require intense and consistent work.
+I noticed the essential work to achieve the goal was not calculated into the dream.
+Attention was focused on the final attainment and the joys the svelte new body would bring, giddy in the thought of how grand life would be.

-If a passing positive feeling is what we seek--dream away, the mission is accomplished.
+If a passing positive feeling is what we seek---dream away, the mission is accomplished.
 But if we desire to achieve that dream, we must move into reality.
 If we want the joys of greater health through weight loss, we must jump on the treadmill and skip a few desserts.
 As far as my financial security, the jackpot is fanciful, chasing riches on a gaming table is futile, and reality (statistics promise) is I will lose much more than I will win.
-The goal of financial security is not misguided; just the plan to pursue security at a blackjack table is.
+My goal of financial security was not misguided; just the plan to pursue security at a blackjack table was.

 Usually in the early moments of contemplation, we fail to consider the difficulties that lie in the path ahead, consideration of obstacles might disrupt the pleasure of the plans and, perhaps, discourage attainment.
-These thoughts are not as pleasant; we often avoid them.
-We simply visualize the glorious attainment, bask in the dream; I will be rich; I will be thin.
+These thoughts are not naturally pleasant; we often avoid them.
+We simply visualize the glorious dream and bask in the warmth—I will be rich; I will be thin.
 But our visualizations lack details, conveniently skipping essential requirements.
 We see the benefit without the costs.
 Losing a hundred pounds isn’t accomplished without sweat—lots of it.
 We shed the fat with thousands of hours of work, and months of forgoing favorite foods.
 When the difficulties are ignored, reality surprises expectations, neurons fire in unexpected displeasure.
 When the Asics hit the treadmill, our lungs burn and muscles ache, the goal loses its sparkle.
 These goals are abandoned because the path is not enjoyed.

 Some goals are unrealistic, we desire what we can’t obtain.
 Burning precious energy, working towards dead-end dreams.
-A necessary step towards goal achievement is some skepticism, exposing the preposterousness and recognizing potential, saving precious energy for something more practical.
+A necessary step towards goal achievement is some skepticism, exposing the preposterous and recognizing potential, saving precious energy for something more practical.
 The world only has limited space for the Steve Jobs and Bill Gates.
 Goals played a role in their rise but also available resources, timing and a healthy dose of luck.

 The crystal ball is blurry.
 We can’t see change through from beginning to end.
 We must march forward, learning along the path.
 Unseen setbacks, misguided choices, and confrontations with personal limits can discourage and overwhelming.
-We must be prepared to face the unknown.
-We only gain intimate knowledge of all that is entailed in change when we begin.
+We must be prepared to face these demons of change.
+We only gain knowledge of all that is entailed after we begin the work.
 Until then, our dreams are just guessing what it takes and what it will be like.
 With wisdom, and a collection of failures, I have learned to enjoy the process of change.
 The surprises are unsettling but spark more curiosity than disappointment.
 Living isn’t a smooth venture.
 I prefer to sail with swirling winds than no wind at all.
 The journey becomes the joy of living.

 We never are blessed with perfect visions of the future—life is too unpredictable.
-But we can get closer.
-When vision is completely askew, reality dampens the enjoyment of the process of change.
-The path, remember, is a source of more sustainable joy.
-As we stumble down the path, we gain insights.
-We encounter problems we didn’t imagine—no matter how detailed the initial vision.
-Unplanned setbacks and obstacles are inevitable.
-After thoughtful preparation, we tie up those running shoes, hop on the treadmill, and enjoy a healthy run.
+But we move closer in our predictions with experience.
+When vision is askew, expecting ease, reality dampens the enjoyment of the process while on the road to change.
+The path is the source of a more sustainable joy.
+As we stumble towards change, we gain insights.
+We encounter problems we didn’t imagine—exciting problems of a rich life of goods and bads, successes and failures.
+The joys of reaching, learning, and growing.